51Degrees/Device-Detection/node.js/README.md

  - ``properties`` (defaults to all available).
 List of case-sensitive property names to be fetched on every device detection.
 Leave empty to fetch all available properties.

- - ``LicenceKey``.
+ - ``LicenseKey``.
 Your 51Degrees license key.
 This is required if you want to set up the automatic package updates.

 #### Pattern Detector Settings
  - ``cacheSize`` (defaults to ``10000``).
 Sets the size of the workset cache.